gregmarine/isotopical/public/assets/collections/posts/grexit.md

 As you can imagine, there was a drastic contrast between the company I was forced to leave in 2016 and the one I ran from in 2019.
 The former was run by some of the most generous leaders I have had the pleasure of working with.
 The latter, lead by a narcissistic master manipulator.
 One was a joy to work for, and the other was a nearly 4 year nightmare.
 As I reflect on the events of the past decade at these two polar opposites, I have learned some quite valuable lessons.

+One lesson, and likely the most important one, is companies are not typically as loyal to their employees as you are to them.
+There are, of course, exceptions to this as I experienced that at TGFI.
+However, this has been a rare exception in my career.
+Every other company I have worked directly for did not have the same level of loyalty I had.
+Especially as was the case in the other company mentioned above with all of the broken promises.

+Another lesson would be that I should follow my intuition.
+When I first saw signs of problems, rather than thinking I could help make the company better, it is more likely that I should just make plans to leave.
+Some environments are just too toxic for one person or a few people to make enough difference.
+This is especially true for smaller companies that do not answer to a board.

+The most value lesson I learned in that experience was knowing myself and my own limitations.
+I honestly did not know just how much I could handle.
+And I can definitely handle quite a bit more than I thought I could.
+But at what cost?
+What that toxic environment was doing to me affected everyone around me.
+This was especially the case at home.
+So moving forward, I will be evaluating the environment on a constant basis for my own sake and that of my family.

+If you feel you are working in a toxic environment, I encourage you to ask yourself the tough question about whether it is time to move on or not.
+Feel free to [connect with me on Twitter](https://twitter.com/gregmarine) and I would be happy to discuss your situation.